nextgraph-org/nextgraph-rs/README.md

 - ngcli : CLI tool to manipulate the repos
 - ngd : binary executable of the daemon (that can run a broker, verifier and/or Rust services)
 - ng-app-js : contains the JS SDK, the web app, react app, and some node services
+- ng-app-native : all the native apps, based on Tauri

 ### Run